Palmon Survival Guide 2026 | Best GPT Rewards, Camp Leveling Guide.

 Screenshot the offer, milestones, player profile, and every completed Camp level.

-Do not spend heavily unless early milestones track and the remaining payout justifies it.
+Do not spend heavily unless early milestones track and the remaining reward justifies it.

 Palmon: Survival

 This route is selected from the current offer feed.
-Verify live requirements and device/country fit on the platform before starting.
+Compare live requirements, payout routes, and device/country fit before starting Palmon: Survival.

 See the best available route selected from current offer data.